MicrosoftDocs/minecraft-creator/creator/Documents/IntroductionToLootTables.md

 :::image type="content" source="Media/IntroToLootTables/Loot-and-Trading-Tables.jpg" alt-text="Image showing Alex opening a chest to show loot.":::

-Loot table files live in the root directory of a behavior pack and they generally consist of three main sections known as a “pool.”
+Loot table files live in the root directory of a behavior pack and they generally consist of three main sections known as a "pool."

 - **Rolls**
     - How many times this pool will be rolled to select an entry.
 This could be either an integer which will make it a set amount of rolls or a min/max range the number of rolls can be chosen from.